 9/03 6:58 am

-I had a thought, it’d been circulating in my brain for a while, about how to make some real money out of this.
+A thought had been circulating in my brain for a while, about how to make some real money out of this.
 I went online and looked up recent Lotto results.
 There was a $3 million jackpot from a few days earlier with no winner.
 It could be mine if I sent myself the numbers!

-I entered the Physics building shortly before the last night class let out at ten pm.
-I’d been in and out a lot recently, so nobody gave me a second look.
-The cipher lock access code worked just fine and the Doc hadn’t started his modifications, so everything started smoothly enough.
+I gathered all the ping pong balls and entered the Physics building just before ten pm.
+The cipher lock access code worked as expected, and Dr. Veybach hadn’t started his modifications yet, so everything started smoothly enough.
 I decided to wait until midnight to make sure the building was empty.

 It took three hours to send four notes; most of the time was spent waiting for the capacitor banks to charge up.
 It also took time for the rings to spin up to speed and for my program to fine-tune the field settings before sending each ping pong ball to its correct place and time.
 I felt an increasing sense of relief as each ball disappeared, like I’d crossed an important item off a to-do list.

 I ran into a problem with the fifth note.
-I’d set the machine to send it to the IT lab the morning of my last shift before I’d started working for the Doc.
-But, when the lights flashed green, I was unable to push the Go button.
+I’d set the machine to send it to the IT lab the morning of my last shift before I’d started working for Dr. Veybach.
+But when the lights flashed green, I was unable to push the Go button.
 I raised my hand several times, but some invisible force held me back.
-I even tried the old computer trick of cycling the power and waiting again for the lights to flash green.
+I even tried the old computer science trick of cycling the power and waiting for the lights to flash green again.
 The second attempt was no better.

 I stood puzzling for a few moments before the bizarre truth of time travel smacked me between the eyes.
 I couldn’t send the fifth note because I already hadn’t!
 The ping pong ball with the Lotto numbers hadn’t shown up in my past, so I obviously didn’t send it.
 I already knew that there was no winner that week, and I couldn’t change history.
-And, since the fifth ball was never sent, I couldn’t send it now.
-It made sense in a weird way, but thinking about the inverted cause and effect made my head hurt.
+The fifth ball hadn't already arrived, so I couldn’t send it now.
+It made sense in a weird way but thinking about the inverted cause and effect made my head hurt.